SweepCasinos > Reviews > Vegas X Casino

 🔹 Facebook Agent DMs Login

-• A few people replied within a few minutes, but their responses were just chit-chat.
-They didn’t answer any of my questions.
+• A few people replied within a few minutes, but their responses were just chit chat.
+They didn’t even try to answer any of my questions.

-• Three people I contacted sent me broken or outdated download links.
+• 3 people I contacted sent me broken or outdated download links.

-• In 80% of the cases, I witnessed poor communication skills, such as typos, emoji usernames, and incomplete sentences.
+• In 80% of the cases I did have successful contact, I witnessed poor communication skills, such as typos, emoji usernames, and incomplete sentences.

 🔹 Vegas X App Login (APK via Softonic)